What is the Yale Symphony Orchestra?

 Yale has many musical opportunities.
 There are several student-run residential college orchestras, including (in alphabetical order) the Berkeley College Orchestra, the Davenport Pops Orchestra, the Jonathan Edwards College Philharmonic, and the Saybrook College Orchestra.
 Wind players can also set their sights on the Yale Concert Band and the Yale Jazz Ensemble.
 If you’re interested in chamber music, musicians abound at Yale and most are extremely eager to start a small chamber group of their own.
 Students can even get credit for their chamber music and a school of music coach by taking MUSI 220, The Performance of Chamber Music.
 Additionally, you can play in the pit orchestra of a musical or an opera. (top)

+We're glad you asked!
 The easiest way to get more information is through the YSO Office.
-The Manager will be glad to help you with any questions you might have via e-mail, or you can visit him in his lofty tower among the clouds at Hendrie Hall, room 304.
-To contact the Manager by phone, please call the symphony office at (203) 432-4140.
+The Manager will be glad to help you with any questions you might have via e-mail, or you can make an appointment to visit him in 143 Elm Street, Room 202.
 If you would like to get in touch with a student, please write to the orchestra's president. (top)